 LAKE D’ARBONNE — Everything has slowed down quite a bit except for bream and catfish.
 Lots are still being caught off the banks on cold worms and crickets.
 A few crappie have been caught fishing shiners and jigs around deep brush in 15-20 foot water.
 Bass fishing is best early and late on topwater lures and on deep diving crank baits along the channel edges.
 Big plastic worms and spinners are picking up a few fish at night..
 For latest information, call Anderson’s Sport Center at 368.9669.

 OUACHITA RIVER — Bass continue to school in the river but most are running rather small.
 Shad imitation topwaters are picking up a few fish.
 Crappie have slowed down a lot with scattered catches made in the bayou on hair jigs.
 Bream are fair.
 For current information, call the Honey Hole at 323.8707.

-Page 2 of 2 - LAKE POVERTY POINT — Bream and catfish are fair this week while the crappie and bass are very slow.
+LAKE POVERTY POINT — Bream and catfish are fair this week while the crappie and bass are very slow.
 For latest reports, call Poverty Point Marina at 878.0101.